Herding Dogs

 About the Old English Sheepdog

-The Old English Sheepdog is a very large herding dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Old English Sheepdog is an excellent choice for first-time dog owners.
+The Old English Sheepdog is a large herding dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Old English Sheepdog is an excellent choice for first-time dog owners.
 Typically standing Up to 22 inches long and weighing 80 to 100 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Herding Dogs group, the Old English Sheepdog brings a distinct combination of traits that sets it apart.
 The Old English Sheepdog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Old English Sheepdog loves being close to its people and forms strong bonds with every member of the household.